carboclan/pm/whitepaper/hashrate-derivative-en.md

 _Coinbase<sub>i</sub>_  | 2 ETH per Block | Block reward is 2ETH starting from block height 7,080,000
 _TargetBlockTime_ | 15 s | Target block time for ethereum is fixed at 15s

-_Parameters are defined as so to maintain at least 3 significant digits to the left of the decimal, which caters to traders' heuristics in order to faciliate trading decisoins._
+_Parameters are defined as so to maintain at least 3 significant digits to the left of the decimal, which caters to traders' heuristics in order to facilitate trading decisions._

 #### Index Cap & Floor